NEFSC/READ-SSB-Lee-Ronthenetwork/README.md

 And then you can detatch with Ctrl a d.
 (Hold Ctrl then press a, then press d).
 You can open up another session, by doing steps 4-6 again.
 But don't be a jerk an use up all the processing power.

-# Part 7 Code is done and Cleanup.
+# Part 7 - Results  and Cleanup.
 If your code ran properly, you'll get an email that says "my_fancy_rcode complete".
 1. Open the session back up with screen -r "my_fancy_rcode"